 All borders are closed except for citizens from India, Bangladesh and the Maldives .
 Visitors from other countries need to get visa clearance from Thimphu before coming to Bhutan. .However, entry is only possible through certain towns such as Phuntsoling, Samdrup Jongkhar and Gelephug (by road) or Paro (by air).
 Repatriation flights are also available.
 The Bhutan government has begun a relaxation of the nationwide lock down starting 5:00 a.m. local time on 1 September.

 Currently, only citizens and residents of the countries including citizens of Croatia, Serbia and Montenegro may enter the country.
+All travelers except citizens and citizens of Croatia, Serbia, and Montenegro must present a certificate of a negative PCR test for the SARS-CoV-2 virus test not older than 48 hours.
 In special circumstances, like for medical treatment or business-related visits, special documentation may be required.
 Commercial flights are operating to and from Bosnia and Herzegovina.
 Due to the rise in COVID-19 cases, the government has resumed the mandatory wearing of masks in public areas and social distancing.
 Failure to observe public health measures can result in fines.

 There are no commercial flights available in and out of Botswana and all land borders have been closed.
 Botswana government has banned entry of all individuals except residents from entering the country.
 Arriving residents will need to undergo 14-day quarantine at a government facility and take a PCR test.
 The lockdown measures have been lifted since May 20 and domestic flights have resumed since June 12.
 However, inter country travel is only possible with an interzonal travel permit.
 Health screenings before boarding and safe social distancing are still in place.
 The government of Botswana has extended the State of Public Emergency until 31 March 2021.

 The Government reopens international air travel to foreign tourists .
-There are limited direct commercial flights are operating.
-Non-resident foreign nationals are allowed to enter Brazil by air, except at airports in the states of Mato Grosso do Sul, Paraiba, Rondonia, Rio Grande do Sul and Tocantins.
+Commercial flights between the United States and Brazil operate on a regular basis.
 There are a number of scheduled flights to Europe and the US, but capacity is limited.
-Passengers are allowed to transit as long as they do not leave the international airport area and have a ticket for onward travel.
+As of December 30, ALL arrivals into Brazil will need to show proof of a negative PCR test, taken no longer than 72 hours before departing on the inbound flight.
 Domestic restrictions vary from city to city and wearing of face masks and social distancing measures are in place in most parts of the country.

 Starting July 28, Bulgaria eases it's restrictions on those arriving from Serbia, North Macedonia, Albania, Kosovo, Bosnia, Montenegro, Moldova, Israel and Kuwait as long as they have a negative COVID-19 test.
 Persons arriving from countries outside the EU are required to self-quarantine for 14 days.
 Transit through Bulgaria to the country of residence is possible for: (a) nationals of the EU, a Schengen country, or the UK and their family members; (b) non-EU nationals, who have a long-term residence permit in another EU Member State, the UK, or in a Schengen country and their family members.
 Citizens of third countries including: Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay, United Arab Emirates, Israel, Kuwait, Turkey can enter the territory of Bulgaria without restrictions.
-The State of Emergency is extended until November 30.
-Bulgaria extends COVID-19 emergency until 30 November.
+The entry restrictions went into effect on July 31, 2020 and extend to January 31, 2021.

 There are very limited flights to and from Burkina Faso and all land borders remain closed.
 Anyone allowed to enter will need to present a negative COVID-19 test taken no more than 5 days prior to departure.
 Arrivals are also required to quarantine for two weeks at their desired location and at their own cost.
 The Government of Burkina Faso has maintained a State of Emergency in the following regions: East and Sahel regions, the provinces of Kossi and Sourou in the Boucle de Mouhoun region, the province of Kenedougou in the Hauts Bassins region, the province of Loroum in the North region, and the province of Koulpelogo in the Center-East region.
 However, most business operations have resumed including transportation.

-Commercial flights in and out of the country are suspended although there are some emergency flights available.
+The : Bujumbura International Airport re-opened on 8 November.
+Ethiopian Airlines has started weekly flights between Bujumbura and Addis Ababa.
 Land borders opened from August 1.
+Brussels Airlines is reinstates a weekly service from Brussels National on November 17.
+Ethiopian Airlines resumed twice-weekly cargo flights from Addis Ababa on November 10, and resumed daily passenger services from November 18.
+RwandAir (WB, Kigali) will be coming back with 4x weekly flights from Kigali on December 2.
 All those who eligible for enter need to provide proof of a negative COVID-19 test taken in the past 72 hours after which they can enter without quarantine.
 Those without a negative test will need to take a test upon arrival and then quarantine in a government facility for 14 days.

 There are limited commercial flights in and out of Cameroon, however, most International flights remain suspended.
 Land and Sea borders are also closed.
 Cameroon nationals returning must present proof of a recent negative COVID test not older than three days.
 Internal travel is limited to "essential" only.
 It is also mandatory to wear a face masks in public places.
 Educational establishments are partially re-opened.

 Most foreign nationals cannot travel to Canada even if they have a valid visitor visa.
 However, the Canadian government extends border closure with U.S. until further notice.
 You can only travel to Canada if you are a citizen, permanent resident, or a family member of a citizen.
 Upon arriving, foreign nationals will undergo a 14-day quarantine that they have planned ahead.
 Cruise ships with overnight accommodation allowed to carry more than 100 passengers are prohibited from operating in Canadian waters until 31 October 2020.
-British Columbia authorities extend state of emergency through 13 October.
-The borders with Mexico will remain closed to non essential travel until November 21.
+As of December 23, 2020: Canada suspends flights from the United Kingdom until January 6, 2021.

+Government to allow entry of international travelers from 23 November.
 All arrivals need to quarantine for 14 days.
-From October 19, Chilean Nationaals and those with with Chilean residency and non-residents with a special permit of entry can request exemption from quarantine as long as they show a negative PCR test taken within 72 hours.
+From October 19, Chilean Nationals and those with with Chilean residency and non-residents with a special permit of entry can request exemption from quarantine as long as they show a negative PCR test taken within 72 hours.
 A nationwide curfew (now running between 11pm to 5am) has been in place since 22 March.
 A nationwide curfew (now running between 11pm to 5am) has been in place since 22 March.
 Those planning to travel to Magallanes Region will need to provide a negative PCR test taken 72 hours prior to arrival.
+After December 7, non-resident foreigners entering Chile with the three documents described above will not have to complete a 14-day quarantine.

 Colombia’s aviation authority expects resumption of international flights to selected destinations from 21 September.
 However, Land and maritime borders are closed to foreign travelers until at least November 1.
 Commercial flights are now operating to and from Colombia on a limited number of routes.
 Land and maritime borders are closed to foreign travelers until at least 1 November.
+As of November 5, arriving passengers are no longer required to obtain a negative COVID test to enter Colombia.
 Internal travel within Colombia is permitted.
 Government extends selective quarantine until end of October.
 Large gatherings (of over 50 people) continue to be prohibited.
 Consumption of alcoholic beverages is prohibited in open spaces and commercial establishments.
+The national sanitation emergency remains in place until February 28.

 International flights to and from Comoros restarted on 7 September.
 The country is also under a strict lock down with vehicle travel only permitted until 2 pm and essential services operational until 12 pm.
 Gatherings of more than 50 people remain prohibited.
 Mask wearing in public is mandatory.
 Universities are still not open but academic exams are being administered, and the American School began its academic year September 1 with a combination of virtual and on-premises classes on.
 The e number of passengers on public transport is limited (10 in buses, 4 in taxis).